Sticky Soldering Fumes

 The Problem

-Controlled Air Design was approached by an army base to mitigate harmful fumes and VOCs being generated by 40 soldering stations.
+We were approached by an army base to provide source-capture from 40 soldering stations.
 These stations were working around the clock on a time-sensitive plan to manufacture the new Modular Scalable Vest.
 Each station was emitting a sticky fume created by melting polyester and metal alloys; these fumes usually overwhelm conventional filtration devices.
 As such, we had to think of a solution that would allow for proper filtration- but one that would not cause a drop in productivity from workers having to clean filters.

 The Solution